How to invest in the S&P 500—4 steps to begin

 Fact Checked: Quinten Plummer

-Before 1975, if you wanted to buy the 500 stocks in the S&P 500, you would have had to buy each stock individually.
-Vanguard founder John Bogle introduced the first-ever index fund in that pivotal year, which tracked the S&P 500.
+Before 1975, buying the S&P 500 required purchasing each stock individually.
+That changed when Vanguard founder John Bogle introduced the first index fund tracking the S&P 500.

-If you're looking to invest in the S&P 500, then follow these four steps:
+If you're looking to invest in the S&P 500, then follow these four steps.
+Click the link in each section to jump ahead.

 1. Open a brokerage account